Compare Goodthreads, Amazon Aware, Amazon Essentials and More Amazon Prime Brands for Men (2025)

 A Brief History of Amazon Fashion Prime Brands

 In 2017, Amazon Fashion launched additional private label apparel brands, including Goodthreads, Amazon Essentials, Buttoned Down, and, for women, Lark & Ro.
-Since then, Amazon has continued to launch new brands, and has discontinued others.

-While many of Amazon’s private label fashion brands have come online quietly, sometimes the launches were a little splashier: For example, in 2018, the company put out a press release to announce the debut of Amazon label Meraki, a European fashion brand focusing on “simple, modern essential” pieces, including thin, v-neck sweaters for men.
+While many of Amazon’s private label fashion brands came online quietly, sometimes the launches were a little splashier: For example, in 2018, the company put out a press release to announce the debut of Amazon label Meraki, a European fashion brand focusing on “simple, modern essential” pieces, including thin, v-neck sweaters for men.

 A number of Amazon’s private label brands have also departed quietly.
 Clothing from Meraki, for example, is no longer available on Amazon’s website.